pedestrian lane scenery

 How does LiDAR work?

-Okay, so let’s get down to the technical aspect of how LiDAR works.
-A device which contains a LiDAR sensor is composed of 4 parts: a laser, a scanner, a specialized GPS receiver, and IMU (inertial measurement unit).
+A device with a LiDAR sensor consists of 4 parts: a laser, a scanner, a specialized GPS receiver, and IMU (inertial measurement unit).
 These parts work in tandem to collect data necessary to create high-definition images and maps.

 how LiDAR works: LiDAR is comprised of 4 parts: a laser, a scanner, a specialized GPS receiver, and IMU

 LiDAR works by shining a laser at an object and measuring the time it takes for the light of the laser to come back.
-It is often described as a ‘pulsating laser’ which measures the distance between the device and the surrounding objects.
-The distance is calculated using the time it takes for the laser to return, using the velocity of light.
+People often described it as a ‘pulsating laser’ which measures the distance between the device and the surrounding objects.
+The device calculates the distance using the time it takes for the laser to return, using the velocity of light.
 This is sometimes called, ‘time of flight’.

 Many LiDAR sensors can do this hundreds of thousands or even millions of times per second.
 Some can do it with a narrow angle of view, and some can do it in 360 degrees by 90 degrees.
 With each ‘return’, the 3D scanning process creates a 3D visualization, which is known as a point cloud.
 By combining these points with other data generated in the collection process, an accurate, three-dimensional interpretation of the surrounding area, such as the shape of the earth or surface characteristics, is made.